Rosanna Warren: Biography

-Warren is the daughter of novelist, literary critic and Poet Laureate Robert Penn Warren and writer Eleanor Clark.
+Warren is the daughter of poet, novelist, literary critic and Poet Laureate Robert Penn Warren and writer Eleanor Clark.
 She graduated from Yale University, where she was a member of Manuscript Society, in 1976, with a degree in painting, and then in 1980 received an M.A. from Johns Hopkins Writing Seminars.
-Until July 2012 she was the Emma MacLachlan Metcalf Professor of the Humanities and a University Professor at Boston University.
+She served as the Emma MacLachlan Metcalf Professor of the Humanities and a University Professor at Boston University until 2012.
+From 2012 until her retirement, Warren was the Hanna Holborn Gray Distinguished Service Professor in the Committee on Social Thought at the University of Chicago.

 Warren's first collection of poetry, Each Leaf Shines Separate (1984), received generally favorable notice in a review in The New York Times.
 Her next collection, Stained Glass, won the Lamont Poetry Prize for the best second volume published in the U. S. in 1993; in his review, Jonathan Aaron described these poems "tough-minded, beautifully crafted meditations".
 Warren was awarded the Metcalf Award for Excellence in Teaching at Boston University in 2004.
 She held a Lannan Foundation Marfa residency in 2005.

 In the 2008–09 academic year, Warren was a fellow of the Dorothy and Lewis B. Cullman Center for Scholars and Writers at the New York Public Library.
-Warren is currently the Hanna Holborn Gray Distinguished Service Professor in the Committee on Social Thought at the University of Chicago.